-If you breach the tenancy agreement, the tenant can issue you with a Notice to remedy breach (Form 11), allowing you at least 7 days to remedy the situation.
-If you do not fix the problem, the tenant may contact the RTA's dispute resolution service for help.
+If you breach the tenancy agreement, the tenant can issue you with a Notice to remedy breach (Form 11).
+If you do not fix the problem, the tenant may contact the RTA's dispute resolution service for assistance.
 If the matter is still not resolved the tenant may be able to take the matter to QCAT.

-If the matter is serious and a breach notice has expired without remedy, the tenant may give you a Notice of intention to leave (Form 13) giving you at least 7 days notice to end the agreement.
+If you do not fix the problem within 7 days the tenant can give you a Notice of intention to leave (Form 13) giving you at least 7 days notice to end the agreement.
 You can dispute this notice by lodging a Dispute resolution request (Form 16) or applying online via RTA Web Services.